Mouayed-Fakhreldin/Workshop-2/Readme.txt

 1) Open winrar or winzip as administrator (preferably)
 2) Open the jar file included in our project folder ("jar.jar")
 3) Open model/UserAndPassword.txt using any text editor.
-4) Change the first line to "root" withouth the quotes
+4) Change the first line to "root" without the quotes
 5) Change the second line to the root's password you provided when installing MySQL
 6) Save the file and save the changes you made in the .jar file
 7) Go to Command line and navigate to the file's location.
 For example: "Cd c:\users\user\desktop\workshop2"